Best Weighted Blanket for Children: Top 5 of 2026 + Buying Guide

 It is important that your child is able to remove the blanket by themselves.
 This prevents suffocation and ensures they feel comfortable.
 Always start with shorter periods under the weighted blanket and observe how your child reacts.

-Additional Tips
+Extra Tips

 - Consult a healthcare professional: If you are unsure about the best weight, consult a doctor or therapist.

-- Use a trial period: Let your child get used to the blanket first by using it, for example, while watching TV.
+- Use a trial period: Let your child first get used to the blanket by using it, for example, while watching TV.

 With these guidelines, you can choose the perfect weighted blanket for your child so they can enjoy a deep, restful sleep.